vanshaj18/vanshaj18.github.io/_pages/about.md

 </div>

 <p class="header-bar" style="font-family:Dancing Script, cursive">
-  I'm very grateful to all my professors for taking out their time to write recommendations on my behalf for the multitude of research internships and programs I have applied for.
+  I also express my gratitude to all my professors for taking out their time to write recommendations on my behalf for the multitude of research internships and programs I apply for.
 </p>

 <blockquote>
-  We are just an advanced breed of monkeys on a minor planet of a very average star.
-But we can understand the Universe.
-That makes us something very special. ― Stephen Hawking
+  If you wish to make an apple pie from scratch, you must first invent the universe. ― Carl Sagan
 </blockquote>